-iii 'IMF Publishing Global Portfolio Investment Survey', News Brief 00/8, January 2000 (IMF website).
+3 'IMF Publishing Global Portfolio Investment Survey', News Brief 00/8, January 2000 (IMF website).
 To give an indication of the scale of offshore holdings, Bermuda, which was the only offshore financial centre to participate in the IMF's survey, accounted for US\$133 billion in portfolio investment holdings.

-participate in the IMF's survey, accounted for US\$133 billion in portfolio investment holdings.
-1 'Fiscal Paradise: Foreign tax havens and American Business' by J Hines and E Rice.
+Fiscal Paradise: Foreign tax havens and American Business' by J Hines and E Rice.
 Quarterly Journal of Economics, 1994.

-^v London, for example, has been the largest and most important centre of Eurocurrency operations since the 1950s.
+5 London, for example, has been the largest and most important centre of Eurocurrency operations since the 1950s.
 The favorable regulatory environment in London has ensured that international banks continue to carry out a large share of their international lending and deposit-gathering there, despite the rise of other financial centres London is also the focal point of the Eurobond market.

-^{vi} All three countries have agreed to a recently published OECD report on improving access to bank information for tax authorities.
+All three countries have agreed to a recently published OECD report on improving access to bank information for tax authorities.
 It remains to be seen what impact this agreement will have.